+Without careful oversight, AWS Lambda pricing can become an expensive choice for your project.
 Companies are increasingly moving their production code to serverless functions using AWS Lambda, which has gained popularity for its better code maintenance, low-cost hosting charges, and automatically scaled and optimized performance.
-But without careful oversight, Lambda can become an expensive choice for your project.

 Lambda adapts to a variety of use cases across startups and enterprises alike.
 It can process data at scale, run interactive web and mobile backend services, enable powerful machine learning models, and build in-house event-driven applications.

 It also specifies limits for the amount of compute and storage resources used to run and store serverless functions.
 These limits apply to a number of resources, such as the number of concurrent executions; storage for uploaded functions as well as quotas for function configuration; deployment and execution parameters like memory allocation; timeout; environment variables; layers; and burst concurrency.